linux-xd/vectura/README.md

 ## 🎯 Real-World Use Cases

 * **SecOps & Intrusion Detection:** Audit live traffic and map internal subnet communication.
-Instantly identify anomalous payload sizes or unauthorized protocols hitting your servers.
+Instantly identify anomalous payload sizes, rogue SYN floods, or unauthorized protocols hitting your servers.
 * **DDoS & Flood Mitigation:** Monitor inbound packet velocity per source IP at the kernel level.
 Because it runs in TC, future updates to Vectura can actively drop malicious packets before they overwhelm the CPU.
 * **Edge Computing Diagnostics:** A lightweight, dependency-free binary that can be deployed onto headless IoT devices or edge nodes for instantaneous, low-overhead network troubleshooting.